caiiiycuk/js-dos-docs/Writerside/topics/dos-api.md

 </script>
 ```

-That is, Dos constructor takes two arguments:
+The Dos constructor takes two arguments:

-1. **div** element where to put a dos window.
+1. **div** element where to place the DOS window.
 We used the id `dos` to indicate to js-dos which element to use.
 2. [**options**](Player-API.md) with initial configuration.
 We specify url with [**game bundle**](jsdos-bundle.md).

 ```Typescript